HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 #### Images format adoption

 Images, one of the bottlenecks of good User Experience (UX).
-If they are huge sizes - the user waits a long time for the image to be delivered.
+If they are huge sizes the user waits a long time for the image to be delivered.
 It leads to content jumps and other different problems.

-Next generation of image formats - <a hreflang="en" href="https://developers.google.com/speed/webp/">WebP</a> has 17% of usage among Jamstack sites.
+As one of the newer generation of image formats, <a hreflang="en" href="https://developers.google.com/speed/webp/">WebP</a> has 17% of usage among Jamstack sites.

-Still, most used is JPEG - 29% and GIF - 27%.
+Still, the most used is JPEG at 29% and GIF at 27%.
 SVG is used on 19% of webpages.

+{# TODO That seems really high for GIF!
+Is it accurate?
+Any thoughts why? #}

 Compared to [last year's results](../2020/jamstack#image-formats), when WebP had only 3%, we can say it's a great improvement over one year.